 Take a cue from the competition

-Or, there’s the opposite benefit: checking in on your rivals can offer a roadmap for what not to do, or what hashtags to avoid so you’re not in a head-to-head competition for eyeballs.
+Or, there’s the opposite benefit.
+Checking in on your rivals can offer a roadmap for what not to do or what hashtags to avoid, so you’re not in a head-to-head competition for eyeballs.

 Study your audience’s hashtag habits

-Scoop some inspiration right from their videos to wedge yourself into the same conversation.
+Scoop some inspiration from their videos to wedge yourself into the same conversation.
 Chances are, other people just like them are using or searching for the same words or phrases.

-Look into who else those followers are following, and what hashtags those accounts are using.
+Look into who else those followers are following and what hashtags those accounts use.
 You might learn something about your own fan culture or industry along the way.

 Create a branded hashtag

-The dream is that fans and followers start organically using your hashtag and that you collect user-generated content in the process, but you can always try running a full-on contest to help popularize its use.
+The dream is that fans and followers start organically using your hashtag and that you collect user-generated content in the process.
+But you can always try running a full-on contest to help popularize its use.